nsrau/azure-docs.it-it/articles/notification-hubs/notification-hubs-ios-xplat-segmented-apns-push-notification.md

     A questo punto, non dovrebbe essere presente altro codice nel metodo `didRegisterForRemoteNotificationsWithDeviceToken`.

-10. I metodi seguenti devono essere già presenti in `AppDelegate.m` dal completamento dell'esercitazione Introduzione [ad hub di notifica][get-started] .
+10. The following methods should already be present in `AppDelegate.m` from completing the [Get started with Notification Hubs][get-started] tutorial.
 In caso contrario, aggiungerli.

     ```objc
     - (void)MessageBox:(NSString *)title message:(NSString *)messageText